Sialitech/label-siali/docs/source/guide/quality.md

 ## Review annotations against ground truth annotations

-Define ground truth annotations in a Label Studio project.
+Define ground truth annotations in a Siali Label project.
 Use ground truth annotations to assess the quality of your annotated dataset.
 Review ground truths to make sure that annotators are accurately labeling data at the start of the project, and continually throughout the lifecycle of the training dataset creation.

-Label Studio Enterprise compares annotations from annotators and model predictions against the ground truth annotations for a task to calculate an accuracy score between 0 and 1.
+Siali Label Enterprise compares annotations from annotators and model predictions against the ground truth annotations for a task to calculate an accuracy score between 0 and 1.

 !!! note
-    Ground truth annotations are only available in Label Studio Enterprise Edition.
-If you're using Label Studio Community Edition, see [Label Studio Features](https://labelstud.io/guide/label_studio_compare.html) to learn more.
+    Ground truth annotations are only available in Siali Label Enterprise Edition.
+If you're using Siali Label Community Edition, see [Siali Label Features](https://labelstud.io/guide/label_studio_compare.html) to learn more.

 ## Define ground truth annotations for a project